MouseBiteLabs/Pocket-Protector-Power-Board/README.md

 ## Potential Issues

 - I really can't stress enough that this project needs to be done correctly.
 Lithium ion batteries are only as safe as you make them.
-I am also only one person; while I have tested this board a lot, there may be an inherent flaw I missed (this is another reason why it is mandatory to have a DW01 protection device on the battery).
+I am also only one person; while I have tested this board a lot, there may be an inherent flaw I missed - this is another reason why it is mandatory to have a DW01 protection device on the battery.
+Another thing to keep in mind is that the battery you purchase has the chance to be defective as well!
+Safety while using this board is *paramount*.

 ## Revision History